rgeraldes24/solc/docs/ir-breaking-changes.rst

 .. _ir-breaking-changes:

 *********************************
-Solidity IR-based Codegen Changes
+Hyperion IR-based Codegen Changes
 *********************************

-Solidity can generate EVM bytecode in two different ways:
+Hyperion can generate EVM bytecode in two different ways:
-Either directly from Solidity to EVM opcodes ("old codegen") or through an intermediate representation ("IR") in Yul ("new codegen" or "IR-based codegen").
+Either directly from Hyperion to EVM opcodes ("old codegen") or through an intermediate representation ("IR") in Yul ("new codegen" or "IR-based codegen").

 The IR-based code generator was introduced with an aim to not only allow